Throwing: How to teach kids to throw correctly

 It may not appear complicated, but throwing requires a tremendous amount of muscle coordination, especially step (8) above.
 Until about age five or six years, most kids’ bodies are simply not developmentally ready to sequence all the movements described above, so their throwing may look pretty awkward.
 If this is what you see with your child, don’t worry about it.

 If you are trying to teach a toddler or preschooler to throw, the best approach is simply to play a lot of throwing games with them and refrain from offering instruction.
-This will allow them to explore the basics of throwing as they slowly develop their muscle coordination over time.
+This will allow them to explore the basics of the throwing motion as they slowly develop their muscle coordination over time.

 Around age six or seven years, you can realistically start to offer some basic throwing instruction to your child.
 Still, beyond offering some basic guidance, refrain from providing too much additional “correction” of technique.
 Most kids will naturally improve their throwing technique as they accumulate repetitions.
-The most important thing is to keep it fun – find fun games that involve a lot of throwing, and then simply play, play, and play.
+The most important thing is to keep it fun – find fun games that involve a lot of throwing, and then simply play, play, and play every day.

 Two games for practicing overhand throwing